bnarath/Hawaii_Climate_App/README.md

   - Though ORM is what it is famous for, core is, itself a fully featured SQL abstraction toolkit, which provides a smooth layer of abstraction over Python Database API (DBAPI) for database interactivity to a variety of DBMS, by rendering of textual SQL statements understood by the databases, and schema management.

   - Wheras, ORM is a specific library built on top of the Core.
-A third party ORM can be built on top of core, also applications can be built directly on top of core.
+A third party ORM can be built on top of core, also, applications can be built directly on top of core.

 <div align="center">
 <p align="center">